Randy Jones (singer)

-Randy Jones (born September 13, 1952) is an American disco and pop singer and best known as the cowboy from Village People from 1977 to 1980, and again from 1987 until 1990.
+Randolph Edward Jones (born September 13, 1952) is an American disco and pop singer and best known as the cowboy from Village People from 1977 to 1980, and again from 1987 until 1990.

 Early life

 Jones attended William G. Enloe High School in Raleigh, North Carolina and graduated in 1970.
 While there, he was a founder of Enloe's Drama Club, which was then called Amicus Scaena, Latin for "friend of scene" or "friend of theatre".
-He then studied at North Carolina School of the Arts before moving to New York.
+He then studied at North Carolina School of the Arts before moving to New York, joining The Village People.

 Personal life and career

 Jones had a marriage ceremony with his boyfriend of 20 years, Will Grega, at a New York City club on May 7, 2004.
 Although the marriage was not legally binding at the time, as gay marriage was not yet recognized in New York State, Jones commented, "It's only a matter of time before the courts rule in favor of what's morally right and humanly decent."
 The pair had published a book together in 1996, titled Out Sounds: The Gay and Lesbian Music Alternative.